-Full-Service Grocery Store.
+1) Full-Service Grocery Store

 Establishments generally known as supermarkets and other grocery retailers (except convenience retailers) primarily engaged in retailing a general line of food, such as canned and frozen foods; fresh fruits and vegetables; and fresh and prepared meats, fish, and poultry.
-Included in this industry are delicatessen-type establishments primarily engaged in retailing a specialized category of food products such as foods from a specific country, ethnicity, or locality not often found in general markets.
-This definition excludes limited-service restaurants, convenience retailers, gasoline stations with convenience stores, department stores, pharmacies and drug retailers, warehouse clubs and supercenters, and all other general merchandise retailers.
+Included in this industry are delicatessen-type establishments primarily engaged in retailing a general line of food.
+This definition excludes convenience retailers, gasoline stations with convenience stores, department stores, pharmacies and drug retailers, warehouse clubs and supercenters, and all other general merchandise retailers.